Interpreting Data

 Understanding ADG Calculations

-The front page of the Web Portal (or app) displays the 14-day, 30-day, 90-day, 180-day and over 180-day ADG.
+The portal displays the ADG calculations and has options to display 14-day, 30-day, 90-day, and 180-day ADG.

 There are three key points to remember in terms of calculations with these ADGs